IbrahimGhasia/Venus-tech-task/README.md

 -   Headings were set to black, and paragraph text to dark blue.

 The goal of this project was to recreate the website while addressing UI issues and improving the overall user experience.
-The result is a visually appealing and user-friendly version of [https://ioni.ai/](https://ioni.ai/).
+The result is a visually appealing and user-friendly version of Ioni AI

 ## Installation and Usage